• About

 The benefit exhibition runs for two days only: December 9th (Fri) & 10th (Sat).
 It’s a unique holiday event where each piece of art can be purchased, taken off the wall, and wrapped while you chill; which means, it’s more like a craft show than a typical exhibition where you can’t take your art home until the exhibition ends.

-Ok, for sure, my $30 membership has definitely paid off.
+Ok, my $30 membership has definitely paid off.
 And I’d still be lucky if one of my photos sold; but I’m not bumming, because I will be attending the show as a grateful patron and a humbled artist.

 The best of both worlds.